Search Results

 The message is 208 characters long.
 A single SMS cannot be exceed a total of 140 bytes.
 Messages in excess of 140 bytes are split into as many segments as it takes to send the message in parts no longer than 140 bytes.
 In this case, assuming we’re sticking to simple ASCII characters, we would have sent this as two segments.

-Segment 2: How much wood could a wood chuck chuck, if a wood chuck could chuck wood?
+Segment 2: wood chuck chuck, if a wood chuck could chuck wood?

 The user would receive the whole message as one long string on their phone, assuming their device and carrier support concatenation.
 Users with handsets and/or carriers who do not support concatenation would receive each segment as an individual message.
 So, from your system you see just one submit, but for our system to process this message we have to split it up into two segments - two messages.
 We charge per segment because the carriers charge per segment.